 Nobody likes to have problems with their vehicles, especially something as expensive to purchase and maintain as a BMW.
-But BMWs have issues to and shaking at idle is a problem that I have witnessed and had to fix numerous times over the years.
+But BMWs have issues to and shaking while idling is a problem that I have witnessed and had to fix numerous times over the years.

-There are a lot of potential things that can be causing your BMW to shake.
-There are even more if we do not consider when exactly your BMW is shaking.
-If your BMW was shaking when you hit the brakes or perhaps your steering wheel was the main component shaking, this would narrow the possible causes in a different direction.
+There are a lot of potential issues that can be causing your BMW to shake.
+There is an even greater potential list of issues if we don’t consider the circumstances of your shaking vehicle (at idle, while driving at certain speeds, etc.).
+If your BMW shakes when you hit the brakes or you notice that your steering wheel shakes as well, this will narrow down the range of possibilities.

 Luckily, we already know that your BMW’s problem is that it is shaking at idle.
 Therefore, we can focus on some problems that most commonly cause this symptom.

 I also want to remind you that all idling engines shake at least a little bit.
 Some engines shake far more than others, but it is important to remember that it is completely normal for your BMW’s engine to shake a little bit.
 Watch this video here to hear what a shaking BMW engine sounds like.

 What is Causing Your BMW to Shake at Idle?

 There are a lot of potential problems that could be causing your BMW to shake while idling, so we want to narrow down the list as much as possible.
 You might be surprised to learn the sheer amount of issues that your BMW’s computer can identify and register in the vehicle.
 No one wants to see that “Check Engine” light on the dashboard, however, it is extremely useful in narrowing down potential issues.
 If you don’t have a code reader yet, one excellent option is the Foxwell.